Overview

 You will need to uncheck the box marked Active.
 That will prevent the User from being able to log in.

-You will need to go to Control Panel > Service Agent > Edit, and also uncheck the Active box for their Service Agent (if one exists).
+If this user is attached to a service agent, you will need to go to Control Panel > Service Agent > Edit, and also uncheck the Active box for their Service Agent.
+This will prevent them from being scheduled for future appointments.

 FAQs